LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 that support multi-inheritance (the most notable example probably being the renaming of inherited features in Eiffel).

-Note that the ``alias/2`` directive never hides a predicate which is visible on the entity containing the directive as a result of the Logtalk lookup algorithm.
-However, it may be used to make visible a predicate which otherwise would be masked by another predicate, as illustrated in the above example.
+Note that the ``alias/2`` directive never hides a predicate that is visible on the entity containing the directive as a result of the Logtalk lookup algorithm.
+However, it may be used to make visible a predicate that otherwise would be masked by another predicate, as illustrated in the above example.

 The ``alias/2`` directive may also be used to give access to an